Ehsan-aghapour/ARMCL-pipe-all/README.md

 First it is required to prepare cross compile tools to compile source code in linux system for android target.
 Here is the steps to download and settup tools.

-1- Download Android NDK:
+1- Download Android NDK:<br/>
 https://developer.android.com/ndk/downloads

 2- We should create a standalone toolchains for compiling source code for android.
-Based on your platform set --arch to arm or arm64 in the following command. $corss-compile-dir is your arbitrary dir at which cross compile toolchains will be created.
+Based on your platform set --arch to arm or arm64 in the following command. $corss-compile-dir is your arbitrary dir at which cross compile toolchains will be created.<br/>

-$NDK/build/tools/make_standalone_toolchain.py --arch arm/arm64 --api 23 --stl gnustl --install-dir $cross_compile_dir
+$NDK/build/tools/make_standalone_toolchain.py --arch arm/arm64 --api 23 --stl gnustl --install-dir $cross_compile_dir<br/>

 This command create cross compile toolchains at $cross-compile-dir.

-3- Add $cross-compile-dir/bin to the path:
+3- Add $cross-compile-dir/bin to the path:<br/>
 export PATH=$cross-compile-dir/bin/:$PATH

 4- Go to the ARMCL source dir (cd $ARMCL-source-dir) and use the following command to compile it.
-Based on your platform set arch to armv7a or arm64-v8a in this command.
+Based on your platform set arch to armv7a or arm64-v8a in this command.<br/>
 CXX=clang++ CC=clang scons Werror=0 debug=0 asserts=0 neon=1 opencl=1 os=android arch=armv7a/arm64-v8a -j8

 # Compiling for linux